replicate/cog-safe-push/README.md

 options:
   -h, --help            show this help message and exit --config CONFIG       Path to the YAML config file.
-If --config is
+If --config is not passed,
-                        not passed, ./cog-safe-push.yaml will be used,
-                        if it exists.
-Any arguments you pass in will override fields on the predict configuration
+                        ./cog-safe-push.yaml will be used, if it exists.
+Any arguments you pass in will override fields on the predict configuration stanza.
-                        stanza.
-  --help-config         Print a default cog-safe-push.yaml config to
+  --help-config         Print a default cog-safe-push.yaml config to stdout.
-                        stdout.
   --test-model TEST_MODEL
                         Replicate model to test on, in the format
                         <username>/<model-name>.
-If omitted,
-                        <model>-test will be used.
-The test model is
+If omitted, <model>-test will be
-                        created automatically if it doesn't exist
-                        already
-  --no-push             Only test the model, don't push it to <model>
+                        used.
+The test model is created automatically if it doesn't exist already --no-push             Only test the model, don't push it to <model>
   --test-hardware TEST_HARDWARE
                         Hardware to run the test model on.
 Only used when creating the test model, if it doesn't already exist.
-  --no-compare-outputs  Don't make predictions to compare that
+  --no-compare-outputs  Don't make predictions to compare that prediction outputs
-                        prediction outputs match the current version --predict-timeout PREDICT_TIMEOUT
+                        match the current version --predict-timeout PREDICT_TIMEOUT
                         Timeout (in seconds) for predictions.
-Default:
-                        300
-  --test-case TEST_CASES
+Default: 300 --fast-push           Use the --x-fast flag when doing cog push --test-case TEST_CASES
-                        Inputs and expected output that will be used for testing, you can provide multiple --test- case options for multiple test cases.
+                        Inputs and expected output that will be used for testing, you can provide multiple --test-case options for multiple test cases.
 The first test case will be used when comparing outputs to the current version.
-Each --test-case is semicolon-separated key-value pairs in the
+Each --test- case is semicolon-separated key-value pairs in the format '<key1>=<value1>;<key2=value2>[<output-checker>]'.
-                        format '<key1>=<value1>;<key2=value2>[<output-
-                        checker>]'. <output-checker> can either be
+                        <output-checker> can either be '==<exact-string-or-url>'
-                        '==<exact-string-or-url>' or '~=<ai-prompt>'.
-                        If you use '==<exact-string-or-url>' then the
+                        or '~=<ai-prompt>'.
+If you use '==<exact-string-or-url>'
-                        output of the model must match exactly the string or url you specify.
-If you use '~=<ai- prompt>' then the AI will verify your output based on <ai-prompt>.
-If you omit <output- checker>, it will just verify that the prediction doesn't throw an error.
+                        then the output of the model must match exactly the string or url you specify.
+If you use '~=<ai-prompt>' then the AI will verify your output based on <ai-prompt>.
+                        If you omit <output-checker>, it will just verify that the prediction doesn't throw an error.
   --fuzz-fixed-inputs FUZZ_FIXED_INPUTS
                         Inputs that should have fixed values during fuzzing.
-All other non-disabled input values
-                        will be generated by AI.
+All other non-disabled input values will be generated by AI.
                         If no test cases are specified, these will also be used when comparing outputs to the current version.
-                        Semicolon-separated key-value pairs in the
+Semicolon- separated key-value pairs in the format
-                        format '<key1>=<value1>;<key2=value2>' (etc.)
+                        '<key1>=<value1>;<key2=value2>' (etc.)
   --fuzz-disabled-inputs FUZZ_DISABLED_INPUTS
                         Don't pass values for these inputs during fuzzing.
-Semicolon-separated keys in the format
+                        Semicolon-separated keys in the format '<key1>;<key2>'
-                        '<key1>;<key2>' (etc.).
+                        (etc.).
 If no test cases are specified, these will also be disabled when comparing outputs to the current version.
   --fuzz-iterations FUZZ_ITERATIONS
                         Maximum number of iterations to run fuzzing.
+  --fuzz-prompt FUZZ_PROMPT
-  --parallel PARALLEL   Number of parallel prediction threads.
+                        Additional prompting for the fuzz input generation --parallel PARALLEL   Number of parallel prediction threads.
+  --ignore-schema-compatibility
-  -v, --verbose         Increase verbosity level (max 3)
+                        Ignore schema compatibility checks when pushing the model -v, --verbose         Increase verbosity level (max 3) --push-official-model

-usage: cog-safe-push [-h] [--config CONFIG] [--help-config]
-                     [--test-model TEST_MODEL] [--no-push]
-                     [--test-hardware TEST_HARDWARE]
-                     [--no-compare-outputs]
-                     [--predict-timeout PREDICT_TIMEOUT]
-                     [--test-case TEST_CASES]
-                     [--fuzz-fixed-inputs FUZZ_FIXED_INPUTS]
-                     [--fuzz-disabled-inputs FUZZ_DISABLED_INPUTS]
-                     [--fuzz-iterations FUZZ_ITERATIONS]
-                     [--parallel PARALLEL] [-v]
-                     [model]

-Safely push a Cog model, with tests

-positional arguments:
-  model                 Model in the format <owner>/<model-name>

-options:
-  -h, --help            show this help message and exit --config CONFIG       Path to the YAML config file.
-If --config is
-                        not passed, ./cog-safe-push.yaml will be used,
-                        if it exists.
-Any arguments you pass in will override fields on the predict configuration
-                        stanza.
-  --help-config         Print a default cog-safe-push.yaml config to
-                        stdout.
-  --test-model TEST_MODEL
-                        Replicate model to test on, in the format
+                        Push to the official model defined in the config
-                        <username>/<model-name>.
-If omitted,
-                        <model>-test will be used.
-The test model is
-                        created automatically if it doesn't exist
-                        already
-  --no-push             Only test the model, don't push it to <model>
-  --test-hardware TEST_HARDWARE
-                        Hardware to run the test model on.
-Only used when creating the test model, if it doesn't already exist.
-  --no-compare-outputs  Don't make predictions to compare that
-                        prediction outputs match the current version --predict-timeout PREDICT_TIMEOUT
-                        Timeout (in seconds) for predictions.
-Default:
-                        300
-  --test-case TEST_CASES
-                        Inputs and expected output that will be used for testing, you can provide multiple --test- case options for multiple test cases.
-The first test case will be used when comparing outputs to the current version.
-Each --test-case is semicolon-separated key-value pairs in the
-                        format '<key1>=<value1>;<key2=value2>[<output-
-                        checker>]'. <output-checker> can either be
-                        '==<exact-string-or-url>' or '~=<ai-prompt>'.
-                        If you use '==<exact-string-or-url>' then the
-                        output of the model must match exactly the string or url you specify.
-If you use '~=<ai- prompt>' then the AI will verify your output based on <ai-prompt>.
-If you omit <output- checker>, it will just verify that the prediction doesn't throw an error.
-  --fuzz-fixed-inputs FUZZ_FIXED_INPUTS
-                        Inputs that should have fixed values during fuzzing.
-All other non-disabled input values
-                        will be generated by AI.
-If no test cases are specified, these will also be used when comparing outputs to the current version.
-                        Semicolon-separated key-value pairs in the
-                        format '<key1>=<value1>;<key2=value2>' (etc.)
-  --fuzz-disabled-inputs FUZZ_DISABLED_INPUTS
-                        Don't pass values for these inputs during fuzzing.
-Semicolon-separated keys in the format
-                        '<key1>;<key2>' (etc.).
-If no test cases are specified, these will also be disabled when comparing outputs to the current version.
-  --fuzz-iterations FUZZ_ITERATIONS
-                        Maximum number of iterations to run fuzzing.
-  --parallel PARALLEL   Number of parallel prediction threads.
-  -v, --verbose         Increase verbosity level (max 3)
 ```

 ### Using a configuration file